Some posts contain compensated links. Please read this disclaimer for more info.

-Often listed as one of the top 10 most beautiful spots in the world, Croatia’s Island of Hvar (pronounced H-VAR) could easily be the definition of paradise.
+Often listed as one of the top 10 most beautiful spots globally, Croatia’s Island of Hvar (pronounced H-VAR) could easily be the definition of paradise.
 Besides the pristine pebbly beaches, quaint towns, and gorgeous vistas, Hvar provides a wide variety of spectacular terrain for those on bicycles.

-Cycling holidays in Croatia continue to increase in popularity with guided tour groups becoming a frequent sight, especially on the islands and Istria.
-With sleeping accommodations provided on a boat, cycling away from the harbor offers visitors on two wheels a break from tourist crowds.
+Cycling holidays in Croatia continue to increase in popularity, with guided tour groups becoming a frequent sight, especially on the islands and Istria.
+With sleeping accommodations provided on a boat, cycling away from the harbor offers visitors a break from tourist crowds on two wheels.
 Within minutes a cyclist on Hvar Island may feel no tourist has yet found this nirvana.

 Let The Cycling Holiday Begin

 Our trip to Hvar Island was a self-guided affair and began with a ferry ride from the mainland city of Split to an island that has been inhabited since the 4th century BC.
 A guidebook will describe Hvar’s climate as perfect and the landscape lush and green.
 It takes approximately fifteen minutes on a bike, traveling in blistering sunshine toward the island’s summit, to realize that the author of the guidebook may not have been traveling by bicycle but rather lounging on a Croatian beach while conducting research.

 When our ferry docked at Stari Grad’s town (meaning Old Town) on the northern side of Hvar, the reality of our self-guided cycling day became apparent.
 Fresh off a week-long guided cycling holiday in Slovenia, we felt confident we could manage this one day on our own in Croatia.